CindyRogers/GetCleanData/CodeBook.md

 ###Column Descriptions

-subject: identifies the person being observed.
+* subject: identifies the person being observed.
 The range is 1 - 30, for each of the 30 people involved.

-activity:  the activities performed by the person while they were being monitored.
+* activity:  the activities performed by the person while they were being monitored.
 Each person did all of the 6 activities:
 WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-timeBodyAccMeanX / timeBodyAccMeanY / timeBodyAccMeanZ: the body acceleration signal, in standard gravity units 'g'.
+* timeBodyAccMeanX / timeBodyAccMeanY / timeBodyAccMeanZ: the body acceleration signal, in standard gravity units 'g'.
 On the X, Y, and Z axis, respectively.

-timeBodyAccStdDevX / timeBodyAccStdDevY / timeBodyAccStdDevZ: the standard deviation of signal for timeBodyAccMeanX/Y/Z.
+* timeBodyAccStdDevX / timeBodyAccStdDevY / timeBodyAccStdDevZ: the standard deviation of signal for timeBodyAccMeanX/Y/Z.
 On the X, Y, and Z axis, respectively.

-timeGravityAccMeanX / timeGravityAccMeanY / timeGravityAccMeanZ: the gravity acceleration signal, in standard gravity units 'g'.
+* timeGravityAccMeanX / timeGravityAccMeanY / timeGravityAccMeanZ: the gravity acceleration signal, in standard gravity units 'g'.
 On the X, Y, and Z axis, respectively.

-timeGravityAccStdDevX / timeGravityAccStdDevY / timeGravityAccStdDevZ:  the standard deviation of signal for timeGravityAccMeanX/Y/Z.
+* timeGravityAccStdDevX / timeGravityAccStdDevY / timeGravityAccStdDevZ:  the standard deviation of signal for timeGravityAccMeanX/Y/Z.  On the X, Y, and Z axis, respectively.

+* timeBodyAccJerkMeanX /timeBodyAccJerkMeanY / timeBodyAccJerkMeanZ:  the jerk signal associated with timeBodyAccMeanX, in standard gravity units 'g'.
 On the X, Y, and Z axis, respectively.

-timeBodyAccJerkMeanX /timeBodyAccJerkMeanY / timeBodyAccJerkMeanZ:  the jerk signal associated with timeBodyAccMeanX, in standard gravity units 'g'.
-On the X, Y, and Z axis, respectively.

-timeBodyAccJerkStdDevX / timeBodyAccJerkStdDevY / timeBodyAccJerkStdDevZ: the standard deviation of signal for timeBodyAccJerkMeanX/Y/Z.
-On the X, Y, and Z axis, respectively.
+* timeBodyAccJerkStdDevX / timeBodyAccJerkStdDevY / timeBodyAccJerkStdDevZ: the standard deviation of signal for timeBodyAccJerkMeanX/Y/Z.  On the X, Y, and Z axis, respectively.

-timeBodyGyroMeanX / timeBodyGyroMeanY /  timeBodyGyroMeanZ:
+* timeBodyGyroMeanX / timeBodyGyroMeanY /  timeBodyGyroMeanZ:
 the gyroscope measurement.
 On the X, Y, and Z axis, respectively.

-timeBodyGyroStdDevX / timeBodyGyroStdDevY /timeBodyGyroStdDevZ: the standard deviation of signal for timeBodyGyroMeanX/Y/Z.
+* timeBodyGyroStdDevX / timeBodyGyroStdDevY /timeBodyGyroStdDevZ: the standard deviation of signal for timeBodyGyroMeanX/Y/Z.
 On the X, Y, and Z axis, respectively.

-timeBodyGyroJerkMeanX / timeBodyGyroJerkMeanY / timeBodyGyroJerkMeanZ: the jerk signal associated with timeBodyGyroMeanX/Y/Z.
+* timeBodyGyroJerkMeanX / timeBodyGyroJerkMeanY / timeBodyGyroJerkMeanZ: the jerk signal associated with timeBodyGyroMeanX/Y/Z.
 On the X, Y, and Z axis, respectively.

-timeBodyGyroJerkStdDevX / timeBodyGyroJerkStdDevY /  timeBodyGyroJerkStdDevZ:  the standard deviation of signal for timeBodyGyroJerkMeanX/Y/Z.
+* timeBodyGyroJerkStdDevX / timeBodyGyroJerkStdDevY /  timeBodyGyroJerkStdDevZ:  the standard deviation of signal for timeBodyGyroJerkMeanX/Y/Z.
 On the X, Y, and Z axis, respectively.

-timeBodyAccMagMean: the magnitude of timeBodyAccMean signal, in standard gravity units 'g'.
+* timeBodyAccMagMean: the magnitude of timeBodyAccMean signal, in standard gravity units 'g'.

-timeBodyAccMagStdDev: the standard deviation associated with timeBodyAccMagMean.
+* timeBodyAccMagStdDev: the standard deviation associated with timeBodyAccMagMean.

-timeGravityAccMagMean: the magnitude of timeGravityAccMean signal, in standard gravity units 'g'.
+* timeGravityAccMagMean: the magnitude of timeGravityAccMean signal, in standard gravity units 'g'.

-timeGravityAccMagStdDev: the standard deviation associated with timeGravityAccMagMean.
+* timeGravityAccMagStdDev: the standard deviation associated with timeGravityAccMagMean.

-timeBodyAccMagMean: the jerk signal associated with timeBodyAccMeanX, in standard gravity units 'g'.
+* timeBodyAccMagMean: the jerk signal associated with timeBodyAccMeanX, in standard gravity units 'g'.

-timeBodyAccMagStdDev: the standard deviation associated with timeBodyAccMagMean.
+* timeBodyAccMagStdDev: the standard deviation associated with timeBodyAccMagMean.

-timeGravityAccMagMean: the magnitude of the timeBodyGyroMean signal.
+* timeGravityAccMagMean: the magnitude of the timeBodyGyroMean signal.

-timeGravityAccMagStdDev: the standard deviation associated with timeGravityAccMagMean.
+* timeGravityAccMagStdDev: the standard deviation associated with timeGravityAccMagMean.

-timeBodyAccJerkMagMean: the jerk signal associated with timeBodyGyroMeanX.
+* timeBodyAccJerkMagMean: the jerk signal associated with timeBodyGyroMeanX.

-timeBodyAccJerkMagStdDev: the standard deviation associated with timeBodyAccJerkMagMean.
+* timeBodyAccJerkMagStdDev: the standard deviation associated with timeBodyAccJerkMagMean.

-timeBodyGyroMagMean: the magnitude of the gyroscope measurement.
+* timeBodyGyroMagMean: the magnitude of the gyroscope measurement.

-timeBodyGyroMagStdDev: the standard deviation associated with timeBodyGyroMagMean.
+* timeBodyGyroMagStdDev: the standard deviation associated with timeBodyGyroMagMean.

-timeBodyGyroJerkMagMean: the jerk signal associated with timeBodyGyroMagMean.
+* timeBodyGyroJerkMagMean: the jerk signal associated with timeBodyGyroMagMean.

-timeBodyGyroJerkMagStdDev: the standard deviation associated with timeBodyGyroJerkMagMean.
+* timeBodyGyroJerkMagStdDev: the standard deviation associated with timeBodyGyroJerkMagMean.

-freqBodyAccMeanX / freqBodyAccMeanY / freqBodyAccMeanZ:
+* freqBodyAccMeanX / freqBodyAccMeanY / freqBodyAccMeanZ:
 the frequency variable associated with timeBodyAccMeanX/Y/Z.

-freqBodyAccStdDevX / freqBodyAccStdDevY / freqBodyAccStdDevZ:
+* freqBodyAccStdDevX / freqBodyAccStdDevY / freqBodyAccStdDevZ:
 the frequency variable associated with timeBodyAccStdDevX/Y/Z.

-freqBodyAccJerkMeanX / freqBodyAccJerkMeanY / freqBodyAccJerkMeanZ: the frequency variable associated with timeBodyAccJerkMeanX/Y/Z.
+* freqBodyAccJerkMeanX / freqBodyAccJerkMeanY / freqBodyAccJerkMeanZ: the frequency variable associated with timeBodyAccJerkMeanX/Y/Z.

-freqBodyAccJerkStdDevX / freqBodyAccJerkStdDevY / freqBodyAccJerkStdDevZ: the frequency variable associated with timeBodyAccJerkStdDevX/Y/Z.
+* freqBodyAccJerkStdDevX / freqBodyAccJerkStdDevY / freqBodyAccJerkStdDevZ: the frequency variable associated with timeBodyAccJerkStdDevX/Y/Z.

-freqBodyGyroMeanX / freqBodyGyroMeanY / freqBodyGyroMeanZ:
+* freqBodyGyroMeanX / freqBodyGyroMeanY / freqBodyGyroMeanZ:
 the frequency variable associated with timeBodyGyroMeanX/Y/Z.

-freqBodyGyroStdDevX / freqBodyGyroStdDevY / freqBodyGyroStdDevZ:
+* freqBodyGyroStdDevX / freqBodyGyroStdDevY / freqBodyGyroStdDevZ:
 the frequency variable associated with timeBodyGyroStdDevX/Y/Z.

-freqBodyAccMagMean:  the frequency variable associated with timeBodyAccMagMean.
+* freqBodyAccMagMean:  the frequency variable associated with timeBodyAccMagMean.

-freqBodyAccMagStdDev: the frequency variable associated with timeBodyAccMagStdDev.
+* freqBodyAccMagStdDev: the frequency variable associated with timeBodyAccMagStdDev.

-freqBodyAccJerkMagMean: the frequency variable associated with timeBodyAccJerkMagMean.
+* freqBodyAccJerkMagMean: the frequency variable associated with timeBodyAccJerkMagMean.

-freqBodyAccJerkMagStdDev: the frequency variable associated with timeBodyAccJerkMagStdDev.
+* freqBodyAccJerkMagStdDev: the frequency variable associated with timeBodyAccJerkMagStdDev.

-freqBodyGyroMagMean: the frequency variable associated with timeBodyGyroMagMean.
+* freqBodyGyroMagMean: the frequency variable associated with timeBodyGyroMagMean.

-freqBodyGyroMagStdDev: the frequency variable associated with timeBodyGyroMagStdDev.
+* freqBodyGyroMagStdDev: the frequency variable associated with timeBodyGyroMagStdDev.

-freqBodyGyroJerkMagMean: the frequency variable associated with timeBodyGyroJerkMagMean.
+* freqBodyGyroJerkMagMean: the frequency variable associated with timeBodyGyroJerkMagMean.

-freqBodyGyroJerkMagStdDev: the frequency variable associated with timeBodyGyroJerkMagStdDev.
+* freqBodyGyroJerkMagStdDev: the frequency variable associated with timeBodyGyroJerkMagStdDev.

 ###Mapping from original column names